Peckmore/Journey/README.md

 Due to familiarity with the development environment, and the ability to rapidly develop and iterate on the design, the tool is implemented in **C#** and **WPF**.

-The scope of the project is not to develop an entire _browser_, but rather to enhance the existing browsing experience, so our implementation is a user control that could conceptually be used within an existing _browser_ application.
-This allows us to focus solely on the implementation of the **Journey** concept, and not on the complexities of building a full _browser_ application.
+The scope of the project is not to develop an entire browser, but rather to enhance the existing browsing experience, so our implementation is a user control that could conceptually be used within an existing browser application.
+This allows us to focus solely on the implementation of the **Journey** concept, and not on the complexities of building a full browser application.

 ### WebView2

 We leverage work already done in the browser space and utilise a `WebView2` [^webview] control as the basis of our user control.
 In order to provide a seamless transition between a web page and the **Journey** view, we implement our user control as a custom control that wraps a `WebView2` instance.
-This allows us to display the users branching _travellog_ within the same visual space as the browsing area of the users current _browser_ tab or window.
+This allows us to display the users branching travellog within the same visual space as the browsing area of the users current browser tab or window.

 By also implementing the `IWebView2` interface on our user control, it _should_ mean that the final implementation can be used as a drop-in replacement for a `WebView2` control.